JPMorgan pins hopes on IPO recovery in China

-Fang Fang, chief executive officer for JPMorgan China, said companies were mulling an array of fund-raising plans from initial public offerings (IPO) to sales of high-grade and high-yield bonds.
+Fang Fang, chief executive officer for JPMorgan China Investment Banking, said companies were mulling an array of fund-raising plans from initial public offerings (IPO) to sales of high-grade and high-yield bonds.

 "Companies are all very tempted to come to the market now," Fang said in an interview in Beijing.
 "As we stand, the (IPO) pipeline today is almost double of the pipeline we had at this time last year."

-Steelier risk appetites from companies allowed JPMorgan to handle more bond deals in China in January and February than the first six months of last year combined, said Fang, who is also the vice chairman for JPMorgan Asia.
+Steelier risk appetites from companies allowed JPMorgan to handle more bond deals in China in January and February than the first six months of last year combined, said Fang.

 Choppy financial markets had dented banks' profits last year as bankers struggled with trading losses and falling investing and lending activities.
 Goldman Sachs' Asian arm, for instance, swung into a loss in 2011 from a year-ago profit.